Intune Alternatives Comparison Guide for 2024

 Intune vs. SCCM

-The main difference between these Intune and SCCM is whether you need to manage a strictly on-premise work environment or if you manage a distributed work environment with BYOD and other related policies.
+The fundamental difference between Intune and SCCM is whether you must manage a strictly on-premise work environment or a distributed work environment with BYOD and other related policies.
+SCCM is strictly an on-premise solution and will excel in that environment.

 SCCM Pros